nimio-es/experiments-rest-api/README.md

 ### The modules

-The solution is composed three moduled:
+The solution consists of three modules:

 #### Common